Virginia Court Records

 How to Expunge and Seal a Criminal Record in Virginia

-If eligible, expunging or sealing a criminal record in Virginia is straightforward, as outlined in Section 19.2–392.2.
+If eligible, expunging or sealing a criminal record in Virginia is a straightforward process, as outlined in Section 19.2–392.2.
 While it is prudent to employ a qualified attorney’s services, who will examine the merits of the case before embarking on the process, affected persons may opt to handle the process on their own.
 Applicants must be meticulous about the process to prevent a denial.
 Likewise, patience is paramount as the process may take several weeks to months.
 With these in mind, sealing or expunging a criminal record goes as follows:

 First, affected persons obtain certified copies of the charge’s final disposition(s).
 Applicants then file a petition for expungement or sealing in the Circuit Court that filed the case.
 This includes downloading, completing, and notarising the petition form.
-Petitions typically include the individual’s personal information, case number, a copy of the warrant, summons, or indictment.
+Petitions typically include the individual’s personal information, case number, and a copy of the warrant, summons, or indictment.
 Instead of this, the individual may provide the name of the arresting agency and the arrest date.
 The individual must also pay the applicable filing fee to the Clerk of Court.

 Next, the individual must serve a copy of the petition to the Commonwealth’s Attorney in the city or county where the case was tried.
 Notifying the Commonwealth is essential and gives the state a twenty-one-day waiting period to object to the petition.